Patrick-Ehimen/ucan-upload-wall/README.md

 # 🔐 UCAN Upload Wall

-**A revolutionary browser-only file upload application powered by WebAuthn DIDs and User-Controlled Authorization Networks (UCANs)**
+## A browser-only file upload application powered by WebAuthn DIDs and User-Controlled Authorization Networks (UCANs) on Storacha (hot-storage) and Filecoin (cold storage)

 Upload files to decentralized storage without API keys, servers, or centralized authentication.
 This app demonstrates the future of web applications: **fully decentralized, hardware-secured, and serverless**.